Azure/CCOInsights/docs/wiki/Infrastructure-Dashboard-Reports.md

 ## Azure Advisor Recommendations page

-In this page of the report, you will be able to identify the total amount of recommendations that Azure Advisor has identified, to what resources each recommendations apply and to what subscription as well.
+In this page of the report, you will be able to view the total amount of recommendations that Azure Advisor has identified and to what resources and subscriptions each recommendation applies to.

 You can filter the information by: